sankarshanmukhopadhyay/Links/README.md

        * Norms, and the evolution of sets of norms
        * [Village defences](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/Village-defences,-vulnerable-members), including the curation of content for vulnerable members.
 (Curation for children is an instance of a norm)
        * Non-zero-sum transactional opportunities that leverage both [search](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/Search) and reputation in the social graph
-       * Support for work on hard problems of coordinated action.
+       * Support for work on hard problems of coordinated action?

 ### Architecture
 The project aims to build a type of decentralized agent that can: